YimingYAN/linSolve/README.md

 ----

-* Currently not support Metis.
+* Currently does not support Metis.